- Courts and Judges

-A graduate of the École Normale Supérieure and the Sorbonne in Paris, where she received undergraduate and graduate degrees in law and philosophy, Professor Cohen earned her LL.M. and doctorate as a Fulbright Scholar at Columbia University School of Law.
+A graduate of the École Normale Supérieure and the Sorbonne in Paris, where she received undergraduate and graduate degrees in law and philosophy, Professor Cohen earned her LL.M. and J.S.D. as a Fulbright Scholar at Columbia University School of Law.
 While at Columbia, she was named a James Kent Scholar and served as the head articles editor for the Columbia Journal of European Law.
-Before joining the Law School faculty in 2012, Professor Cohen was an associate-in-law at Columbia Law and a research fellow at the French Centre National de la Recherche Scientifique.
+Before joining the UConn faculty in 2012, Professor Cohen was an associate-in-law at Columbia Law and a research fellow at the French Centre National de la Recherche Scientifique.

 Mathilde Cohen, The Social Epistemology of Public Institutions in New Waves in Philosophy of Law 185 (Maksymilian del Mar, ed., Palgrave Macmillan, 2011)